- Bricking it -

 This is an extremely easy conversion, in total it probably took no more than three or four hours and is well within any modeller's grasp.
 It simply required:

-- removal of the existing coarse and underscale bogies, to be replaced with a Cambrian kit for LNER Diamond Frame bogies
+removal of the existing coarse and under-scale bogies, to be replaced with the Cambrian kit for LNER Diamond Frame bogies

-- fitting replacement metal wheels [in this case, Gibson]
+fitting replacement metal wheels [in this case, Gibson] running in brass bearings.

 The wagon awaits weathering and I've added a little additional ballast by attaching 2x5gm. self-adhesive tyre weights above each bogie, under the bricks.